MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 Both the archive scripts and the R Shiny Server are run inside docker containers so that host machine provisioning is limited to: `apache`, `git` and `docker`.

-As envisioned, data ingest, data archive and R Shiny Server will all run on a single, SCAQMD maintained, Microsoft Azure instance.
-However, if required for redundancy, load or general optimization, it would be very straightforward to partitiion data processing, data archive and public interface onto separate Azure instances.
+As envisioned, data ingest, data archive and R Shiny Server can all run on a single, SCAQMD maintained, Microsoft Azure instance.
+However, for purposes of load and process optimization, it is recommended that the data  processing and data archive be set up one one Azure instance while the public  interface be set up on a separate Azure instance.

+Data processing is of critical imprtance and will occur at well defined intervals so that it may be possible configure an instance tailored to the CPU and memory needs of these proceses.

+The public facing user interface is by nature much more volatile in terms of its CPU load and should be set up so as not to interfere with the core data processing tasks.

+That said, a single, medium capacity instance should be able to handle both tasks under low user load situations.

 ## Data flow

 Files in the data archive contain data at three distinct levels:

-* synoptic data containing primarily sensor metadata for every Puruple Air sensor
+* _synoptic data_ containing primarily sensor metadata for every Purple Air sensor
-* time series data containing raw Purple Air sensor data
+* _time series data_ containing raw Purple Air sensor data
-* hourly aggregated data containing processed time series data
+* _hourly aggregated data_ containing processed time series data

 Data ingest begins by downloading, parsing and enhancing data found in a geojson file at https://www.purpleair.com/json.
 Data ingest is performed hourly by a